-Before you head to the pantry on autopilot, it’s important to figure out whether you’re really hungry or just, say, craving sugar because you saw a recipe on Facebook for Oreo brownies.
-Before you snack, ask yourself whether you’d be willing to eat a piece of fruit or some sliced veggies to curb your hunger, says to dietitian Amy Gorin, owner of Amy Gorin Nutrition in Jersey City, New Jersey.
+Before you head to the pantry on autopilot, it’s important to figure out whether you’re really hungry or just, say, craving sugar because you saw a recipe on Instagram for Oreo brownies.
+Before you snack, ask yourself whether you’d be willing to eat a piece of fruit or some sliced veggies to curb your hunger, says Amy Gorin, RD.
 “If the answer is ‘no,’ then you’re probably not actually hungry,” she says.
 If that’s the case, make a cup of tea or sip a glass of water with sliced lemon or cucumber instead — you’ll satisfy your oral fixation without consuming unnecessary calories.

 If you’re going to snack, make it count.
-Dietitian Jennifer Glockner of Smartee Plate says it’s important to nosh on foods that combine protein and fiber, since they help promote satiety while also supplying your body with vital nutrients.
+According to Jennifer Glockner, RD, it’s important to nosh on foods that combine protein and fiber, since they help promote satiety while also supplying your body with vital nutrients.
 Try hard-boiled eggs, unsalted nuts, edamame or apple slices drizzled with almond butter.
 Glockner also suggests sunflower-seed butter on whole-grain crackers, hummus with pepper slices or plain Greek yogurt topped with berries or cucumbers.

 A study published in the Journal of Health Education and Behavior suggests you’re most likely to eat whatever is most visible in your home.
 That’s why Gorin recommends storing fruit in a bowl on your kitchen countertop or desk so you always have something healthy to reach for.